dell/omnia/docs/source/Troubleshooting/KnownIssues/Common/Kubernetes.rst

 **Resolution**: Re-run ``prepare_cp.yml``.

-⦾ **NFS-client provisioner is in "ContainerCreating" or "CrashLoopBackOff" state.**
+⦾ **Why does the NFS-client provisioner go to a "ContainerCreating" or "CrashLoopBackOff" state?**

 .. image:: ../../../images/NFS_container_creating_error.png